-Dr. Zheng Wang is the Director of the Center for Peace and Conflict Studies (CPCS) and a Professor at the School of Diplomacy and International Relations.
-He also directs the School’s graduate specialization in Global Negotiation and Conflict Management.
-Dr. Wang is currently a Carnegie Fellow at New America, a Global Fellow at the Kissinger Institute on China and the United States of the Woodrow Wilson International Center for Scholars, and a member of the National Committee on United States-China Relations (NCUSCR).
-He is also a nonresidential Senior Fellow at two Chinese universities: The China Center for the South China Sea Studies in Nanjing University and the Research Institute of the Maritime Silk Road (RIMS) at HSBC Business School (PHBS) of Peking University.
+Dr. Zheng Wang is the Director of the Center for Peace and Conflict Studies (CPCS) and Professor in the School of Diplomacy and International Relations at Seton Hall University.
+He is currently also a Global Fellow at the Kissinger Institute on China and the United States of the Woodrow Wilson International Center for Scholars, a Fellow of International Security at New America, and a member of the National Committee on United States-China Relations (NCUSCR).

 Dr. Wang has extensive professional and academic experience in the Asia Pacific region.
-He has been a Jennings Randolph Senior Fellow at the United States Institute of Peace (USIP), a Visiting Fellow at Saltzman Institute of War & Peace Studies of Columbia University, a Senior Visiting Research Fellow at the National University of Singapore, and a Dr. Seaker Chan Endowed Visiting Professor at the School of International Relations and Public Affairs (SIRPA) of Fudan University in Shanghai, China.
+He has been a Jennings Randolph Senior Fellow at the United States Institute of Peace (USIP), a Visiting Fellow at Saltzman Institute of War & Peace Studies of Columbia University, a Senior Visiting Research Fellow at the National University of Singapore, a Visiting Professor at University of Tokyo, and a Dr. Seaker Chan Endowed Visiting Professor at Fudan University in Shanghai, China.

-Dr. Wang is the author of the Columbia University Press book Never Forget National Humiliation: Historic Memory in Chinese Politics and Foreign Relations .
-This book received International Studies Association's The Yale H. Ferguson Award which "recognizes the book that most advances the vibrancy of international studies as a pluralist discipline."
-The Japanese version of the book was published in Japan in 2014.
-His new book, Memory Politics, Identity and Conflict: Historical Memory as a Variable will be published soon by Palgrave Macmillan.
-He also has another new book on the South China Sea disputes and China’s new diplomacy which is under contract with Oxford University Press.
+Dr. Wang is the author of the book Never Forget National Humiliation: Historical Memory in Chinese Politics and Foreign Relations (Columbia University Press, 2012).
+This book received International Studies Association’s Yale H. Ferguson Award in 2013.
+It was heralded by a book review as “qualif[ying] as a landmark in the study of Chinese nationalism.”
+Its Japanese version was published in Japan in 2014.
+Dr. Wang’s new book, Memory Politics, Identity and Conflict: Historical Memory as a Variable (Palgrave Macmillan, 2018) aims to contribute to methodological discussions concerning the use of identity as a variable to explain political actions.
+He is under contract with the Oxford University Press to write a new book about China’s new diplomatic initiatives and the maritime disputes with its neighbors.

 Dr. Wang has published journal articles and book chapters in various peer-reviewed publications, including: International Studies Quarterly, International Negotiation, Asian Survey, Asia Policy, History and Memory, Journal of Contemporary China and Wilson Quarterly.
-He is regular contributor of op-ed articles in national and international media, such as The New York Times, TIME, The National Interest and Lianhe Zaobao (Singapore).
-He writes a foreign policy op-ed column in The Diplomat.
+He is regular contributor of op-ed articles in national and international media, such as The New York Times, TIME, The National Interest and The Diplomat.

 - Ph.D., Conflict Resolution, School for Conflict Analysis and Resolution, George Mason University